 Dover is a medium-sized town located in the state of New Jersey.
 With a population of 18,346 people and four constituent neighborhoods, Dover is the 106th largest community in New Jersey.
-Dover has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Dover has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Dover is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Dover is a town of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Dover who work in maintenance occupations (12.24%), office and administrative support (10.76%), and sales jobs (10.73%).
+Overall, Dover is a town of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Dover who work in maintenance occupations (11.28%), sales jobs (10.69%), and office and administrative support (10.30%).

 In Dover, a lot of people use taxis to get to work every day though Dover is a relatively small town.
 Those that ride taxis are primarily traveling out of town to good jobs in other cities.